studiohyperdrive/ngx-tools/libs/inform/README.md

 The `NgxModalService` allows for two ways of opening a modal.
 Either by opening a predefined modal we set in the configuration, or a custom modal by passing a new modal component.

 To make the modals ARIA compliant either a `label` or a `labelledById` must be provided.
 If the role of a modal was set to `alertdialog`, the `describedById` property is also required.
+If no element with the provided id was found in the modal, the `ngx-inform` package will throw an error.

 When opening a modal we can overwrite all the globally and modal-specific configuration using the same properties as mentioned earlier.
 On top of that, we can set several other properties.
 These properties are: